 For two and a half centuries, American workers have built this country into a shining symbol of freedom and opportunity.
-On Labor Day, we pause to recognize the achievements, contributions, and sacrifices of the hardworking men and women who have carried on the American Dream for future generations.
+The U.S. Department of Labor is joining the official celebration of America’s 250th birthday by recognizing the achievements, contributions, and sacrifices of the men and women who have carried on the American Dream for future generations.

-This year’s holiday brings even more significance, marking a milestone in our ongoing commitment to securing a better future for all workers.
-Under the leadership of President Trump, the Labor Department is taking steps to accomplish this mission by putting the American Worker First.
-It’s not just a slogan – it’s our promise to deliver results for the hardworking men and women of our great nation.
+Under President Trump’s leadership, the Labor Department is committed to securing a better future for all workers.
+American Workers First is not just a slogan – it’s our promise to deliver results for the hardworking people of our great nation.

 Watch How We're Putting Workers First